Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 - barbiere (barber)

-A parrucchiera will almost exclusively cut women’s hair, a parrucchiere will mainly cut women’s hair and a barbiere works almost exclusively on men.
+A parrucchiera will almost exclusively cut women’s hair, a parrucchiere will mainly cut women’s hair and a barbiere will almost exclusively cut men’s hair and beard.

 If you are a woman, search for a parrucchiere or a parrucchiera.